 Your projector is just one part of the overall ingredients to let you watch movies whilst camping.
 Depending on the type of camping you are doing, and the results you want to achieve will determine what type of camping movie screen you choose to take with you.

 For example, if you want to project a large video image to a large audience of say 5 or more people, then you might want to consider either an inflatable movie screen or a free-standing one that can be tethered to the ground.

 There are pros and cons to both, and I have written extensively in the past about what’s best, is it an inflatable or standing screen?

-It’s not always going to be possible to have a constant power supply like that when camping, and in truth it’s not going to be practical unless you are on a campsite with power supply, or you are comfortable running power from a generator or vehicle.
+It’s not always going to be possible to have a constant power supply like that when camping, and in truth, it’s not going to be practical unless you are on a campsite with a power supply, or you are comfortable running power from a generator or vehicle.

 But you can buy blow-up movie screens.
 These can be blown up using a foot pump, or by mouth.
 They don’t require any electricity and can offer a great viewing experience.
 However, they are still quite bulky and heavy, so are only really suitable to people going on camping trips where they have a lot of room in the car or van.